its-a-lisa/seventeensierra-hub/src/pages/index.md

   - type: section_cta
     title: That's cool & all ... but this looks a little... much
     section_id: cta
     subtitle: You're totally right!
-This is meant to be my professional brand
+This is meant to support my professional brand
     actions:
       - type: action
         label: Take me to your personal site